xcap2000/data-tools/Readme.md

 All operations can be resumed in:

-Getting data from a data source (or multiple data sources) optionally change the data (enrich, remove columns, filter etc) and send to a destination or multiple destinations
+Getting data from a data source (or multiple data sources) optionally change the data (data cleansing, data enriching, remove columns, filter etc) and send to a destination or multiple destinations

+Allow data appending, add incremental data, choose to replace intersection with new or keep old by primary key.